havonz/SCRMapDocs/en/epScript-Reference.md

 `Current Player` and `Local Player` are two different concepts.

 ### Current Player

+The `Current Player` is a global variable.
+In some trigger actions, `Current Player` is used as an execution parameter.
+Some trigger conditions and actions support passing a `Player` parameter, then, you can set the `Player` parameter to `13` to use the `Current Player` global variable as its parameter.
+The value of the `Current Player` global variable does not necessarily have to be any player's ID, it can store any integer value.

 <details><summary>Actions that only take effect on machines where Current Player == Local Player (allow desync use, can be used individually on some player machines)</summary>

 - DisplayText